Everything you need to know about September rail strikes

 The train drivers’ action will also hit weekenders attending a range of smaller end-of-summer events, including the British Country Music Festival in Blackpool, the Sundown Festival in Norfolk and the Moseley Folk Festival in Birmingham.

-Overseas visitors arriving at English ports and airports for a weekend or longer stay will also be affected.
+Overseas visitors arriving at English ports and airports for a weekend or longer stay will also be affected, along with people who were stranded abroad by the collapse of the air-traffic control system on Monday 28 August.

 Sunday morning services will also be hit.
 Southern, which runs trains in south London, Surrey and Sussex, warns: “We expect first services to be extremely crowded and you may not be able to board your chosen service.
 You are advised to start your journey later on in the morning.”